batuhanacet/495hw1/README.md

 rating:
 review:

-In application, Only visible Home and Login first.
-If user not logged in only see products detail and their pages.
+In the application, only the homepage and Login tabs are visible.
+If the users are not logged in, they only see products detail and their pages.

-If admin user login, delete button visible in product card in homepage, also see different add button on navbar.
-They provide add products or user.
+After the admin user login, the delete button is visible in the product card on the homepage.
+Also, see the different add buttons on the navbar.
+These buttons allow adding products or users.
-Admin can delete users in add remove users tab.
+Admin can delete users in the "Add and Remove Users" tab.

-if normal user login, cannot add or remove any user but can write comment in product pages.
+If the standard user login, the user cannot add or remove any user but can write a comment on product pages.
+Also cannot remove any product.

-i handle this authentication methods with flask_login module.
+I handle this authentication method with the flask_login module.

-in homepage we have a little filter button that filters products according to selected category filter.
+On the homepage, a small filter button filters products according to the selected category filter.

-after logged in profil button appear on navbar, user can see own ratings and reviews.
+After logging in, the profile button appears on the navbar, and users can see their ratings and reviews on their profile page.